 Policies Procedure Whenever stockholders are required or permitted to meeting shall be given which shall state the place purposes for which said meeting is called.
-The notion the date of the meeting to each stockholder entitled the Secretary by personal delivery, facsimile, telegraph each stockholder of records at his last know addressed general circulation of at least twenty (20) days prior shall be deemed to be given when deposited in the stockholder of records at his last known postal add subject of such motion or discussions at the meeting writing by any shareholder, in person or by proxy, deemed waived if such shareholder is present at the any adjourned meeting of the stockholders shall not required by law. e, date and time of the meeting, the purpose or ce shall given no less than twenty (20) days before to vote at such meeting.
-Notices shall be sent by the ce, cable, electronic mail or by mailing the notice to the date of the meeting.
-If mailed, such notice to the date of the meeting.
-If mailed, such notice to the Philippine mail, postage prepaid, directed to the dress.
+The noti the date of the meeting to each stockholder entitled to Secretary by personal delivery, facsimile, telegraph each stockholder of records at his last know addre general circulation of at least twenty (20) days prior shall be deemed to be given when deposited in the stockholder of records at his last known postal add subject of such motion or discussions at the meeti writing by any shareholder, in person or by proxy, deemed waived if such shareholder is present at the any adjourned meeting of the stockholders shall no required by law. e, date and time of the meeting, the purpose or ce shall given no less than twenty (20) days before to vote at such meeting.
+Notices shall be sent by the n, cable, electronic mail or by mailing the notice to ess or by publishing the notice in a newspaper of r to the date of the meeting.
+If mailed, such notice the Philippine mail, postage prepaid, directed to the dress.
 Only matters stated in the notice can be ng.
 Notice of special meetings may be waived in before or after the meeting.
-Such notice shall be a special meeting, in person or by proxy.
+Such notice shall be e special meeting, in person or by proxy.
 Notice of